raftario/filite/README.md

 When asked for a login, use whatever username you want and the password you provided during setup.
 Usage is pretty straightforward using the web UI, but here are some tips.

-* Make sure to allow popups to allow created links to open in a new tab
+* On successful submission, the URL will be copied to clipboard.
+If copying to clipboard fails, it will be displayed as an alert.
 * Press space in the URL input to generate a random one
 * If the entered URL is already in use, the input will have a yellow outline